 It is a simple task to use a different type of flour for baking, no matter what type of sourdough starter is used as leavening.
-If at some point you prefer to branch out and try a completely new starter, however, there are a couple of choices.
+If you prefer to branch out and try a completely new starter, there are a couple of choices.

 SWITCHING TO A NEW TYPE OF SOURDOUGH STARTER

 - You may choose to purchase a new type of sourdough starter and begin from scratch.
 Compare our list of sourdough starters and decide which is right for you.

 - More practically, some of your current sourdough starters can be converted to a new type of flour.
 It is fairly easy to convert a starter between white, whole wheat, rye, spelt, or other gluten-containing flours.

 - Switching to a gluten-free flour is a bit more tricky, as it tends to require more feedings to become vigorous and maintain its efficacy in baking.
 In this case, it may be easier, to begin with, an established gluten-free sourdough starter.

 - Always revive a dried sourdough starter first with the flour type indicated.

 - Do not attempt to switch flours until your sourdough starter has been fed for at least a week and is healthy and happy, bubbling and growing.